rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 ## Following a compilation

-Let's now follow a compilation of a grammar.
+Let's now follow a compilation of this example grammar:

-Here is an example grammar:

 $~shell~rlmeta-poster-2~echo -e 'Example {\n    main = .\n}' > example.grammar

 $:shell:rlmeta-poster-2:cat example.grammar:rlmeta

-And here is what it looks like compiled:
+And this is what it compiles to:

 $:shell:rlmeta-poster-2:python rlmeta.py --compile example.grammar:python

-The compile chain was given in the main function:
+The transformations that the grammar goes through were defined in the main
+function:

 $:code:rlmeta-poster-2/src/main.py:Parser:^.